 Some JDBC drivers are only capable of using a single active result set, but may return a value of either zero or greater than one from DatabaseMetaData.getMaxStatements().

-Select this attribute to force the ODBC driver to return a value of 1 from the SQLGetInfo call to find SQL MAX CONCURRENT ACTIVITIES.
+When ON (i.e. set to 1 or checked), the Single Statement attribute forces the ODBC driver to return a value of 1 from the SQLGetInfo call to find SQL MAX CONCURRENT ACTIVITIES.